AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-kinesis.md

 ---
 keywords: Amazon Kinesis;kinesis destination;kinesis
-title: (Beta) Amazon Kinesis connection
+title: Amazon Kinesis connection
 description: Create a real-time outbound connection to your Amazon Kinesis storage to stream data from Adobe Experience Platform.
 exl-id: b40117ef-6ad0-48a9-bbcb-97c6f6d1dce3
 ---
-# (Beta) [!DNL Amazon Kinesis] connection
+# [!DNL Amazon Kinesis] connection

 ## Overview {#overview}

 >[!IMPORTANT]
 >
->The [!DNL Amazon Kinesis] destination in Platform is currently in beta.
-The documentation and the functionality are subject to change.
+> This destination is available only to Real-Time Customer Data Platform Ultimate customers. (add link to product description)

 The [!DNL Kinesis Data Streams] service by [!DNL Amazon Web Services] allows you to collect and process large streams of data records in real time.